microsoft/Build-OMS-Agent-for-Linux/BRANCHING.md

 2. Long-lived development branches.
 These would be for a long-lived development effort (something that several people may work on, or something that may not be checked in for some period of time).
-Eventually, as this work gets merged to the “develop” branch and/or to a “release” branch, the long-lived development branch will be deleted.
+Eventually, as this work gets merged to the “master” branch and/or to a “release” branch, the long-lived development branch will be deleted.

 To manage a long-lived development branch, developers should create temporary